 The Food and Drug Administration has issued several warnings regarding the potential for Concerta to cause hallucinations, and aggressive or psychotic behavior in children and adolescents.
 Recent studies have also linked the ADHD drug to an increased incidence of suicide in teens.

 If your child was harmed as a result of taking Concerta, you may be entitled to financial compensation.
 There may be substantial cash awards from claims and settlements from a Concerta lawsuit.
-Call the lawyers at Hood National Law Group today to see if you qualify for a Concerta lawsuit.
+Call the lawyers at National Injury Help today to see if you qualify for a Concerta lawsuit.

 Call 1-800-214-1010 for a free case evaluation or use the form on the right-hand side of your screen.